Intro / Jump menu

 UWL continues to benefit from membership of and active engagement in a number of cross-sector organisations including:

-• Southern Universities Purchasing Consortium (SUPC) that is affiliated to Electronics Watch.
+• Southern Universities Purchasing Consortium (SUPC) that is affiliated with Electronics Watch.

 • Crown Commercial Services (CCS/G Cloud).